karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	  };
 	})(jQuery);

 All you need to do for your own plugin is copy the above and replace the three instances of `PLUGINNAME` with the name of your own plugin.
-The `defaults` variable is used for your plugins default values - which can be overwritten by supplying a options when creating your plugin.
-Notice the call `return this.each`, this is the magic that makes our plugin work against and array of jQuery object and which returns that array.
+The `defaults` variable is used for your plugins default values - which can be overwritten by supplying options when creating your plugin.
+Notice the call `return this.each`.
+This is the magic that makes our plugin work against an array of jQuery object and which returns that array.
 We also store our plugin within the item by calling `this.PLUGINNAME = self` and when we setup the plugin, we return if `this.PLUGINNAME` is not null - this makes sure that, for a given element, our plugin is only defined once.

 Let's use this template to rewrite our `tabs` code from the previous chapter to get a better idea of how this all actually works: